funbar/Hack_Illinois_2016/README.md

 - Markers may contain useful notes (ie. Only accessible by ACM members)
 - (SmartWatch) Suggest: gives alerts to user of utilities nearby.
 - (SmartWatch) Demand: can be used to mark spot on map

+# Things to think about regarding alerts:
+- Launch automatically: Users should not need to reach out to launch apps on a Wear device.
+A Wear device is not a phone.
+The Wear app should be aware of the context--time, location and activity--and should insert the relevant card accordingly.
+- Be “glanceable”: Since users are wearing the devices on their wrists, it should be as easy to read the notification as it is to see the time on a traditional watch.
+Keeping that in mind, pay special attention to the title/text: Keep it to a minimum--easy to read at a glance and relevant.
+- Effectively leverage Suggest and Demand: According to the Android Wear developer page, “Android Wear is like a great personal assistant … it only interrupts you when absolutely necessary, and it’s always on hand to provide a ready answer.”
+To offer this experience, developers should be thoughtful about when and how they use the Suggest and Demand models.
+- Require zero to low interaction with the user: It’s important to develop applications with the typically small size of wearable devices in mind.
+Applications have to be easy for users to interact with, which means using voice or simple swipe/tap gestures.